Digital ocean apps

 We find Digital ocean database environment variables very generic and recommend re-mapping them as follows:

-You must re-map the enviroment variables to be more specific.
+You must re-map the environment variables to be more specific.
 For example

 Once you have added the database, you will have to add a new component of "Job type" and make sure to select "Before every deploy" as its lifecycle.